jpancho/BookingApp/README.md

 Booking Application

-In the project directory, you can run:
+In the frontend directory, you can run:

 ### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+In the backend source directory, you can run:
 ### `node server`

 Runs the server. <br>
-Open [http://localhost:3001](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+In the project directory, you can run:

 ### `"C:\Program Files\MongoDB\Server\4.0\bin\mongo.exe"`